She-Hulk Attorney At Law

 Tim Roth as Emil Blonsky

 In the series’s finale, Jen’s breaking of the fourth wall goes so far as to have her break through the Disney+ menu screen and break into the real world via a making-of documentary.
 There, she found out that all MCU programs and films are developed via a soulless AI that follows a tested and proven algorithm to produce consumer-friendly content.
 It’s a common enough complaint in the real-real world, but it falls flat just like everything else in this show.
+This breaking of the fourth wall is too much and isn’t earned within the context of the rest of She-Hulk.
+Rather, it’s clear the writers lacked the talent to end a series with no plot, so they skipped the ending and went straight to the mid-credit scene to set up the next MCU product.

-WOKE ELEMENTS
+WOKE REPORT

 A Little of This, A Little of That

 • The show is built on the foundation that to be a strong independent woman, you must also be a b!t@h and that men are either buffoons, misogynists, or both.
 Here’s a perfect example.
-There is an awards ceremony given for the female lawyer of the year.
+There is an award ceremony given for the female lawyer of the year.
 It’s in an upscale venue.
 It’s beautifully decorated and a very classy event.
 When asked by the host (a man) what it’s like being a female lawyer, one of the show’s main supporting characters, who is also one of the award recipients, replies, “Twice the work, half the recognition, and you’re constantly being asked what it’s like being a female lawyer.”
 Remember that every time we’ve seen this woman working, we’ve seen a man working too.
 So, not doing twice the work.
-In fact, the show never indicates that she or any of the multitude of women in the law firm are doing anything more than any of her male counterparts.
-For goodness sake, she just won an award that is specifically to acknowledge her excellence in her field at an award ceremony that is specifically to recognize women in her field, and she has the gall to say that she gets half the recognition.
+In fact, the show never indicates that she or any of the multitude of women in the law firm is doing anything more than any of her male counterparts.
+For goodness’ sake, she just won an award that is specifically to acknowledge her excellence in her field at an award ceremony that is specifically to recognize women in her field, and she has the gall to say that she gets half the recognition.

-• In maybe the show’s best example of its tone-deafness, the first episode shows Bruce calmly and patiently trying to talk with Jen about her transformation, and she has the balls to say that she understands being angry infinitely better than he does because she’s been mansplained to and cat-called (also there’s no way that she’s ever been cat-called).
+• In maybe the show’s best example of its tone-deafness, the first episode shows Bruce calmly and patiently trying to talk with Jen about her transformation, and she has the balls to say that she understands being angry infinitely better than he does because she’s been mansplained to and cat-called (also, there’s no way that she’s ever been cat-called).
 The man was on the run from the U.S. government for the better part of a decade.
 He had to give up his life’s work, the love of his life, and his identity.
 He’s had to deal with the guilt of billions in property damage and the displacement of people from their homes.
 He’s seen his friends die and fought in battles with universe-altering consequences and almost certainly suffers from PTSD, but sure, some Neanderthal whistled at you, so you know better.
-You wouldn’t want to be sexualized or anything unless it serves you.
+You wouldn’t want to be sexualized or anything…unless it serves you.

 • Yeah, that’s right; at one point, in an effort to hook up with strangers, Jen tried a dating app.
-When it doesn’t work, she tries again as her much better-looking alter-ego cause girl power is all about embracing and exploiting your own sexuality, but you better not sexualize her…unless you’re hot.
+When it doesn’t work, she tries again as her much better-looking alter-ego, cause girl power is all about embracing and exploiting your own sexuality, but you better not sexualize her…unless you’re hot.

 James Carrick